ossillate-inc/packj/README.md

 # Feature roadmap #

 * Add support for other language ecosystems.
-Ruby is a work in progress, and will be available in July '22 (first week).
+Rust is a work in progress, and will be available in July '22 (last week).
 * Add functionality to detect several other "risky" code as well as metadata attributes.
-* Packj currently only performs static code analysis, we are working on adding support for dynamic analysis (ETA: end of summer)
+* Packj currently only performs static code analysis, we are working on adding support for dynamic analysis (WIP, ETA: end of summer)

 # Team #